Inklingo

 perdedor

-Use this word for someone who has lost a competition, game, or contest, focusing on the act of being defeated.
+Use this word when referring to someone who has lost a competition, game, or contest, or who is generally unsuccessful.

 A sad cartoon character sitting alone on a bench with their head down, signifying defeat, while a brightly colored winner's ribbon lies discarded nearby.